Gabriele1312/University-Projects/ClassificationRegressionR/README.md

 # 📊 Diabetes Prediction and Wine Quality
 To explore the project in detail, please consult the following file: `Assignment_Report_Sassi`

+To get an overview of the objectives and the results achieved, please refer to the following presentation: `INTSYS_Assignment_Report`

 ## 🍬 Diabetes Classification
 **Description**: The aim of this task is to conduct a binary classification problem, with R language, on a diabetes dataset, employing advanced machine learning models